 CAMRIS clients include U.S. government agencies and multilateral and private organizations.
 Our core practice areas include public health, agriculture and food security, economic development, education, environment, humanitarian assistance, democracy and governance, and medical research.

 CAMRIS is seeking exceptional candidates to provide scientific, technical, and other professional support services to assist the National Institutes of Health (NIH-- which is comprised of the Office of the Director and 27 Institutes and Centers) in meeting its operational objectives.
+Note: The positions are contingent on contract award.

 Provides technical experience needed to manage the administrative functions within the clinic.
 Plans, coordinates and manages various programs and work projects.
 Coordinates committees for improving clinical program policies and procedures.
 Coordinates revisions to current clinical program activities.
 Coordinates special clinical projects.
 Coordinates the activities of various clinical committees by providing logistical and technical support.
 Coordinates recruitment efforts for clinical fellowship programs.
 Acts as liaison with staff and other government and non-government offices.
 Ensures compliance with required program, administrative and management deadlines.
 Collects, enters and updates data into tracking database.
 Assists with budget tracking and protocol management.
 Performs various clinical literature searches and receives, reviews and prepares clinical/technical reports.
 Requests and initiates the purchase of materials, supplies and equipment.
 Arranges/coordinates scientific meetings, seminars and conferences and provides appropriate background materials.